RBC Capital Maintains Tesla (TSLA) Outperform Recommendation

 What are Other Shareholders Doing?

-Avalon Advisors holds 9K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 11K shares, representing a decrease of 22.72%.
-The firm decreased its portfolio allocation in TSLA by 99.97% over the last quarter.
+Lloyd Park holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 66.67%.
+The firm increased its portfolio allocation in TSLA by 39.69% over the last quarter.

-SAGAX - Virtus Zevenbergen Innovative Growth Stock Fund holds 174K shares representing 0.01% ownership of the company.
-No change in the last quarter.
+Vanguard Capital Wealth Advisors holds 19K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 19K shares, representing an increase of 4.37%.
+The firm decreased its portfolio allocation in TSLA by 53.71% over the last quarter.

-TRANSAMERICA SERIES TRUST - Transamerica JPMorgan Tactical Allocation VP Initial holds 9K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 10K shares, representing a decrease of 16.04%.
-The firm decreased its portfolio allocation in TSLA by 60.05% over the last quarter.
+Johnson Investment Counsel holds 138K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 139K shares, representing a decrease of 0.77%.
+The firm decreased its portfolio allocation in TSLA by 57.57% over the last quarter.

-Polaris Wealth Advisory Group holds 17K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 34K shares, representing a decrease of 95.30%.
-The firm decreased its portfolio allocation in TSLA by 74.66% over the last quarter.
+Qtron Investments holds 25K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 24K shares, representing an increase of 0.68%.
+The firm decreased its portfolio allocation in TSLA by 99.96% over the last quarter.

 What is the Fund Sentiment?